-Whether it’s game day or a before dinner appetizer, hot spinach dip is the way to go.
+Whether it's game day or a before dinner appetizer, hot artichoke spinach dip with cream cheese is the way to go.
 Dip bread, chips or apple slices into it and you might not have room for the actual meal.
-This is the best spinach and artichoke dip recipe.
+This is the best baked spinach dip recipe and is naturally gluten free.

 With just a few minutes of prep you can start making this crowd pleasing hot dip.
 Whip it up quickly or have the kids make it!